 Catalan support for independence has fallen since 2017, but one in two still feel the region has too little control.
 Only 35 percent are satisfied with the status quo.
 72 percent believe Catalonia has a right to self-determination, but a majority of 54 percent would be content with either remaining an autonomous community or becoming a federal state.
 (The last option would require constitutional change.)

-The problem is that other Spaniards — with the exception of the Basques — see things the other way around.
-Half believe Catalonia has too much autonomy, not too little.
+The problem is that other Spaniards — with the exception of the Basques — see things differently.
+Half believe Catalonia has too much autonomy already.
 38 percent would weaken or revoke Catalan self-rule.
 This is also the position of Spain’s two right-wing parties, the People’s Party and Vox (Voice).

 The Socialists, who are popular with unionists in Catalonia and voters in the south of Spain who oppose Catalan self-government, would prefer to muddle through.